Cinematic Arts (CINE)

 Offered: Resident

-This course further develops research and planning to intentionally explore the art of cinema.
+This practicum is designed with the student's focus of interest in mind and further develops research and planning to intentionally explore the art of cinema.
 Work will be in the realms of theoretical and practical exercises, finding results in finished cinematic products.

 Offered: Resident